nathanmsmith/nathansmith.io/src/content/index.md

 Hi, I'm Nathan. 👋

 I'm a rising junior at [UCLA](http://www.ucla.edu) studying Computer Science and a returning software engineering intern for [Keybase](https://keybase.io) in New York City.
-Currently, I help develop cryptocurrency features for Keybase's open-source desktop and mobile applications.
+Currently, I develop cryptocurrency-related features for Keybase's open-source desktop and mobile applications.

 I finished a winter internship earlier this year at [Datadog](https://www.datadoghq.com), where I implemented features and improvements to Datadog's suite of data visualizations.
 I've also previously completed frontend internships at Keybase and [Autodesk](https://www.autodesk.com).